myHandiQR: Explaining a disability means repeating yourself.

 3 months free for each new profile.

-- Edits at any time, without changing the QR code
+- Edits anytime, without changing the QR code

 - Disability definitions read aloud